 Vegan Strawberry Cake

-- Make the reduced strawberry puree: Rinse and hull the strawberries.
+- Prepare the reduced strawberry puree: Rinse and hull the strawberries.
 Using a food processor or blender, puree them.
-Pour the puree into a small pot and simmer for 25-30 minutes, until it reduces to about 1/2 cup.
+Pour the puree into a small pot and simmer for 25-30 minutes, stirring occasionally, until it reduces to about 1/2 cup.
 You might have a little more than that; save for topping ice cream or waffles.
-Allow it to cool for a few minutes before adding to cake batter.
+Allow it to cool for several minutes before adding to cake batter.

 - Preheat the oven to 350 degrees F and prepare 2 8-inch round cake pans by lining the bottom with a circle of parchment paper and spraying with oil.

-- Make the Vegan Buttermilk: Combine the non-dairy milk and apple cider vinegar.
+- Make the vegan buttermilk: Combine the soy milk and apple cider vinegar.
 Stir a little, then set aside.

-- Using an electric hand mixer or a stand mixer, cream together the softened butter, canola oil and sugar until creamy.
-Mix in the vanilla.
+- In a large bowl with an electric hand mixer or the bowl of a stand mixer with the whisk attachment, cream together the softened butter, oil and sugar until creamy.
+Mix in the vanilla and pink food coloring, if using.

 - Pour the cake batter evenly into the prepared pans, and bake for 30-35 minutes, until the edges are golden brown, the surface looks and feels set and a toothpick inserted comes out mostly clean with no wet batter.